-A recent trend, with the aim of increasing housing affordability, has been the construction of "tiny homes" - homes which may only contain 100-400 square feet of living space, but which permit sleeping, food preparation and consumption, and sanitation.
-New Hampshire House Bill 588, introduced in 2021, seeks to regulate building codes for tiny homes, but also would require that municipalities allow them as stand-alone residences, as accessory dwelling units, or in tiny home parks.
+A recent trend, with the aim of increasing housing affordability, has been the construction of "tiny homes" - homes which may only contain 319 square feet of living space, but which permit sleeping, food preparation and consumption, and sanitation.
+They may be built on a chassis, which essentially makes them "tiny mobile homes".
+Tiny homes differ from ADUs in that they are not necessarily built or placed on the same lot as a larger, principal residence - which a detached ADU would require.
+New Hampshire House Bill 588, introduced in 2021, sought to regulate building codes for tiny homes, but also would have required that municipalities must allow them as stand-alone residences, as accessory dwelling units, or in tiny home parks.
+HB 588 died in committee, but a similar bill may be forthcoming, as the State legislature seems increasingly concerned with the lack of affordable housing in New Hampshire.

 While tiny homes would be unlikely to favorably impact Charlestown's tax base, it is similarly unlikely that they would add significantly to school enrollment and educational costs.
-Because Charlestown has such a high tax rate and such a high proportion of inexpensive housing already, Charlestown should carefully consider whether and how to regulate the advent of tiny homes.
+Because Charlestown has such a high tax rate and such a high portion of inexpensive housing already, Charlestown should carefully consider whether and how to regulate the advent of tiny homes.